How to Prepare

 For Droughts

-Check all plumbing for leaks and have any leaks repaired by a plumber
+Inspect all plumbing for leaks and have any issues repaired by a professional plumber

-Make sure all household faucets have aerators with flow restrictors
+Ensure household faucets are equipped with aerators featuring flow restrictors

 Install low-volume flush toilets

-Collect food waste in a container for composting rather than using a garbage disposal which requires a lot of water
+Compost food waste in a container instead of using a garbage disposal, which consumes significant water

-Plant drought-tolerant grasses, ground covers, shrubs, and trees
+Plant drought-resistant grasses, ground covers, shrubs, and trees

-Use mulch to retain moisture in the soil and help control weeds that compete with landscape plants for water
+Apply mulch to retain soil moisture and suppress weeds that compete for water

 Food